Robert Barnwell: Political career

 Back home in Beaufort, Barnwell was elected to the South Carolina house of representatives for 1787-1788.
 He was a delegate representing South Carolina in the Confederation Congress in 1788 and 1789.
 He was returned to the state house for terms in 1790-1791, and 1794–1801, and in 1795, he served as speaker of that house.

 In the spring of 1788, Robert was a delegate to South Carolina convention that ratified the United States Constitution.
 He was elected to one term in the U.S. House (1791–1793) for an at-large seat but declined to run again.
 Beginning in 1795, he was the chair of the board of trustees for the new Beaufort College and held that position for many years.
 He was elected to the state senate for 1805–1806 and was president of that body in 1805.

+Barnwell was a slave owner.
 He died in Beaufort and is buried there in the churchyard of the St. Helena Episcopal Church.
-His son, Robert Woodward Barnwell, was a Senator in both the United States Senate and the Confederate Senate.
+His son, Robert Woodward Barnwell, served in both the United States Senate and the Confederate Senate.